mainsail-crew/crowsnest/README.md

     [10/24/21 02:46:03] webcamd: 		[13]: 'RX24' (32-bit XBGR 8-8-8-8)
     [10/24/21 02:46:03] webcamd: 		Size: Stepwise 32x32 - 2592x1944 with step 2/2

-This is useful to determine what the Hardware Encoder of your Camera is capable of.\
+This information proves useful in determing what the Hardware Encoder of your Camera is capable of and gives insight as to what camera resolution the camera is able to display.\
-In this case a "cheap" raspicam for about 7€ was used.\
-So, truly made for 'Helper for Setup' purposes.

-If you want to get the full Details, please use
+The above output example was provided using an "inexpensive" raspicam (approximate cost $ 7 Dollars) The function of the Verbose Log Level is to assist with proper setup of ones cameras and make the process smoother.

+For the most comprehensive and full featured details, use the following:

     log_level: debug

-This will show you barely the same as 'verbose' but it prints also your\
-configured Start Parameters ( and the defaults ), also it shows\
-the Output of your choosen Streamer.\
+The output will be similar to the above mentioned 'verbose' option, but it also prints also includes all of the configured Start Parameters (and the defaults), and the Output of your choosen Streamer.\
-This option ist more for debugging purposes and has a tendency to overwhelm you if you are not familiar with that.
+This option is more for debugging purposes and has a tendency to overwhelm one with lots of information.
+Be prepared if you use this option as interpreting it may be a daunting task.
 ---

-Another Option that affects the 'logging' behavior is
+In order to delete ones webcamd.log file after a restart one may use the following option:

     delete_log: true

-If you enable that option, everytime you restart, your existing log file will be deleted.

-Now the more interessting part.
+Additional entries in the file are below and are desctibed below as to thier signifigance.

     [cam 1]
     streamer: ustreamer